Sarri: Juventus defending must improve

-Maurizio Sarri admitted Juventus must improve defensively despite the champions moving to the top of Serie A with victory over Brescia.

-Juve came from behind to win 2-1 at newly promoted Brescia on Tuesday as they climbed above rivals Inter, who have played a game less, at the summit.
+Juve came from behind to win 2-1 at newly promoted Brescia as it climbed above rival Inter, which has a game in hand, at the summit.

-Alfredo Donnarumma had given Brescia an early lead before a Jhon Chancellor own goal and superb striker from Miralem Pjanic transformed the contest on what was Mario Balotelli's debut for Juve's opponents.
+Alfredo Donnarumma had given Brescia an early lead before a Jhon Chancellor own goal and superb strike from Miralem Pjanic transformed the contest on what was Mario Balotelli's debut for Juve's opponent.

 Juve achieved the result without superstar Cristiano Ronaldo, who was left out as a precautionary measure with an adductor problem.

-"We improved our passing with the 4-3-1-2 formation played," Sarri told DAZN.
+"We improved our passing with the 4-3-1-2 formation played," Sarri said.
 "I saw some steps forward in the chances created.

 "We need to improve the defence.
 Which formation will we use?
 We can use both solutions.
 We struggle with offensive wingers at this time while we have a lot of quality midfielders so it seemed obvious to try this formation.